Death on the Nile (1978 film): Plot

 Expat heiress Linnet Ridgeway hires her friend Jackie de Bellefort's fiancé, Simon Doyle, as her English estate manager.
 Linnet and Simon marry following a whirlwind courtship.
 Honeymooning in Egypt, they are surprised by the jilted Jackie, who is stalking them.
-To avoid her, the Doyles pretend to take a train to Alexandria, then board the Nile paddle steamer, S.S.
-Karnak.
+To avoid her, the Doyles pretend to take a train to Alexandria, then board the Nile paddle steamer, SS Karnak.
 Holidaying detective Hercule Poirot learns about the situation.

-During an excursion to the Temple of Karnak, a large falling stone narrowly misses the Doyles.
+During an excursion to the Temple of Karnak in the city of Luxor, a falling stone narrowly misses the Doyles.
 Jackie joins the cruise, ignoring Poirot's advice to stay away.
 She is a crack shot and carries a pistol.
 Drunk, she shoots Simon in the leg during dinner.
 The next morning Linnet is found dead, shot in the head with the letter "J" in blood on the wall.
 However, Jackie has a solid alibi, as fellow passenger Miss Bowers sedated her with morphia and watched her all night.

-Poirot and lawyer Colonel Johnnie Race investigate.
+Poirot and fellow passenger, lawyer Colonel Race investigate.
 Unknown to the Doyles, Race is there following Andrew Pennington, Linnet's trustee suspected of embezzlement.
-Almost every passenger had motives to kill Linnet: her maid Louise Bourget was bitter that her mistress refused her a dowry; Pennington, who was trying to hide his embezzlement; kleptomaniac American socialite Marie Van Schuyler wanted Linnet's pearl necklace; Van Schuyler's nurse, Miss Bowers, blamed Linnet's father Melhuish for ruining her family; romance novelist Salome Otterbourne was being sued by Linnet for libel; Otterbourne's daughter, Rosalie, wanted to protect her mother; Communist writer Jim Ferguson hated Linnet for her wealth; and Swiss psychiatric doctor Ludwig Bessner faced Linnet exposing his unorthodox treatments.
+Almost every passenger had motives to kill Linnet: her maid Louise Bourget was bitter that her mistress refused her a promised dowry; Pennington, who was trying to hide his embezzlement; kleptomaniac American socialite Marie Van Schuyler wanted Linnet's pearl necklace; Van Schuyler's companion, Miss Bowers, blamed Linnet's father Melhuish for ruining her family; romance novelist Salome Otterbourne was being sued by Linnet for libel; Otterbourne's daughter, Rosalie, wanted to protect her mother; Communist writer Jim Ferguson hated Linnet for her wealth; and Swiss psychiatric doctor Ludwig Bessner faced Linnet exposing his unorthodox treatments.